 Students with proven leadership qualities and a desire to impact their world are nominated by universities to attend.
 Student body presidents, fraternity and sorority officers, division-one athletes, yell leaders and other student leaders from thirty-five Texas universities collect in Austin for this select gathering.

 For more information, visit their website at http://www.txslf.org/.

 The UHCL Student Leadership Conference is coordinated by the Student Leadership, Involvement and Community Engagement (SLICE) program that develops leadership potential and self-efficacy in all students, preparing today's students to lead and serve in tomorrow's global communities.

 Last year, the conference welcomed more than 300 students and professional staff from univiersities and colleges all over Texas and Mexico, exploring trends in leadership.
-This November, with a theme of "Step Up and Be the One," they hope to attract students to participate in a variety of sessions that explore the many facets of leadership, and unlock the creativity that is key to success.
+This November, with a theme of "Become a Super Influencial Leader," they hope to attract students to participate in a variety of sessions that explore the many facets of leadership, and unlock the creativity that is key to success.